-You can find out more about these in our automatic launches tutorial.
+You can find out more in our automatic launches tutorial.

-AND the good news is that, as PhantomBuster runs from the cloud, as soon as you've hit "Save," these launches will happen without you having to keep PhantomBuster, your browser, or even your computer open.
+AND the best part is -- as PhantomBuster runs from the cloud -- as soon as you've hit "Save," these launches will happen without you having to keep PhantomBuster, your browser, or even your computer open.
 Just sit back with a coffee and let it happen!

 Use a spreadsheet of data as input

-A simple way to provide a Phantom with multiple inputs to process is to list them in column A of a spreadsheet like so:
+A simple way to provide a Phantom with multiple inputs to process is to list them in column A of a spreadsheet: